Curvature of the chiral phase transition line from the magnetic equation of state of (2+1)-flavor QCD: Calculational setup

 All new calculations have been performed on lattices with temporal extent $N_\tau=8$ and several spatial lattice sizes with aspect ratio $N_\sigma/N_\tau$ varying between 4 and 7.
 We vary $N_\sigma$ in order to ensure that the unnormalized (bare) finite-size scaling variable,

 stays small.
 In our calculations we have $z_{L,b} < 1$, except for the smallest quark mass ratio $H=1/160$, where $z_{L,b}=1.1$.
 In our previous analysis of critical behavior in (2+1)-flavor QCD \cite{Ding:2019prx} the region $z_{L,b} < 1$ has been found to correspond to a region where finite volume effects are small.
+Further discussion of finite volume effects in (2+1)-flavor QCD, that gives support to this statement, is given in Appendix \ref{app:finitevol}.
 We discuss the possible influence of finite volume effects in our data for $H=1/160$ in the next sections.
 In terms of the pion mass these values for $z_{L,b}$ correspond to physical volumes of size $m_\pi V^{1/3}\simeq 3-4$.
 The values for $z_{L,b}$ are also given in Table~\ref{table_allml}.

 The gauge field ensembles, used in our study, have been generated with the Highly Improved Staggered Quark (HISQ) action \cite{Follana:2006rc} with tree-level coefficients and a tree-level Symanzik improved gauge action, previously used by us also in calculations with a physical strange quark mass and two degenerate, physical light quark masses \cite{Bazavov:2011nk,Bollweg:2021vqf}.
 The ensembles were generated with a strange quark mass tuned to its physical value and five values of the degenerate light quark masses corresponding to light to strange quark mass ratios, $H=1/20$, 1/27, 1/40, 1/80 and 1/160.
 In the continuum limit these quark mass ratios correspond to light pseudo-scalar pion masses, $m_\pi \simeq 160$~MeV,\ 140 MeV, 110 MeV, 80 MeV and 55 MeV, respectively.
 Using this set-up on lattices with temporal extent $N_\tau=8$, the chiral phase transition temperature has been determined previously to be $T_c^{N_\tau=8} = 144(2)$~MeV \cite{Ding:2019prx}.
 We give an update on this value in Sec.~\ref{sc:pseudo}.